Reggiehub/quai-gpu-miner/README.md

 ### CUDA GPU order changes sometimes.
 What can I do?

-There is an environment var `CUDA_DEVICE_ORDER` which tells the Nvidia CUDA driver how to enumerates the graphic cards.
+There is an environment var `CUDA_DEVICE_ORDER` which tells the Nvidia CUDA driver how to enumerate the graphic cards.
 The following values are valid:

 * `FASTEST_FIRST` (Default) - causes CUDA to guess which device is fastest using a simple heuristic.